 A scientific humanistic approach.
 One of the most perplexing challenges for the field of professional psychology has been its struggle to navigate the tensions between the cold logic of science and the moral necessities of humanism.

-Several of the faculty have offered explicit articulations of how to effectively combine a scientific and humanistic ethic (e.g., Shealy, 2005; Henriques, 2004, 2005), and our program operates from a scientific humanistic philosophy that promotes critical thinking, self-reflective awareness, and the development and maintenance of deep, meaningful relationships.Because an individual psychologist has the potential for great influence over others, and because clinical work and professional practice can be inherently subjective, it is essential that our students are willing and able to understand and critically explore who they are, what they believe and why, and what they must do—personally and professionally—to become highly knowledgeable, skilled, and competent practitioner-scholars.
+Several of the faculty have offered explicit articulations of how to effectively combine a scientific and humanistic ethic (e.g., Shealy, 2005; Henriques, 2004, 2005), and our program operates from a scientific humanistic philosophy that promotes critical thinking, self-reflective awareness, and the development and maintenance of deep, meaningful relationships.Because an individual psychologist has the potential for great influence over others, and because clinical work and professional practice can be inherently subjective, it is essential that our students are willing and able to understand and critically explore who they are, what they believe and why, and what they must do—personally and professionally—to become highly knowledgeable, skilled, and competent practitioners and leaders in mental health.

 An Interprofessional, Interdisciplinary and International Focus.
 The ability to effectively collaborate with clients and professionals is a key competency that our program emphasizes (see Johnson, Stewart et al. 2004).
 One of the core faculty members, Dr. Stewart, is the Interprofessional Coordinator for the Department and has extensive knowledge and experience of how to train psychologists in working in a wide range of diverse settings with a wide variety of different health and mental health professionals, agency and organizational leaders, and government officials.